muhlba91/icloud-caldav-urls/README.txt

 Instructions for the Java version:

-    download the jar archive and open the containing jar file by either double-clicking on it - if it does not work, type java -jar icloud.jar into your console/command line download the source and compile it on your own
+    download the jar archive and open the containing jar file by either double-clicking on it - if it does not work, type java -jar icloud.jar into your console/command line download the source and compile it on your own (command line version and/or GUI version!)